AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Final output

-Running the `annotate-tumor-cells-workflow.sh` will generate the following output files in `results/annotate_tumor_cells_output` for each sample/library combination.
+Running the `annotate-tumor-cells.sh` will generate the following output files in `results/annotate_tumor_cells_output` for each sample/library combination.

 ```
 annotate_tumor_cells_output